TTE-CAM: Self-Explainable Class Activation Maps for Pretrained Black-Box CNNs: Materials and Methods

-\paragraph{Evaluation metrics.} Predictive performance was measured using accuracy (Acc.) and area under the curve (AUC).
-Explanation quality was assessed with three metrics ($k=10$): top-k sensitivity \cite{yeh2019fidelity}, measuring the relative probability drop after masking the top-k relevant regions; top-k localization, measuring the overlap of top-k activated regions with annotated lesions; and activation precision \cite{djoumessi2025soft}, measuring the fraction of activations within ground-truth bounding boxes.
+\paragraph{Evaluation metrics.} Predictive performance was evaluated using accuracy (Acc.) and area under the curve (AUC).
+Explanation quality was assessed with three metrics ($k=10$): \emph{top-k sensitivity} \cite{yeh2019fidelity}, measuring the relative drop in predicted probability after masking the top-k most relevant regions; \emph{top-k localization}, quantifying the overlap between the top-k activated regions and annotated lesions; and \emph{activation precision} \cite{djoumessi2025soft}, measuring the fraction of activations within ground-truth bounding boxes.